-When a gun jams or other firing problems occur, it is as often a cause of a malfunctioning magazine.
+When an AR jams or other firing problems occur, it is often the result of a malfunctioning magazine.
 Here are 6 simple steps to keep your AR-15 mags running right.

 Like your rifle, magazines need to be maintained and cleaned for optimal performance and life.
 Make it a habit whenever field stripping and cleaning your rifle to also clean whatever magazines you’ve been shooting with as well.
 Here are 6 simple steps to AR-15 mag disassembly and cleaning.